kubernetes-sigs/kernel-module-management/docs/enhancements/0005-modprobed-config.md

   pick up changes to the configured directory automatically.
 - **FR-7:** The modprobe.d capability must continue to work correctly for modules that also use Firmware loading.
-- **FR-8:** KMM must reject, via validating webhook, any Module that enables the modprobe.d capability while also setting `ModulesLoadingOrder`, since the two currently cannot coexist (see Non-Goals).
-The rejection must clearly state why the combination isn't supported and point the user to expressing module ordering directly in their own modprobe.d files instead.
+- **FR-8:** A Module may enable the modprobe.d capability and set `ModulesLoadingOrder` at the same time.
+Both take effect: the user's init/de-init configuration and the configured load order.
+KMM must not reject this combination.
+- **FR-9:** If a Module enables both capabilities and the user's modprobe.d files include a file whose name collides with the file KMM uses for `ModulesLoadingOrder`, the module must fail to load rather than silently overwriting either file.

 ### 3.2 Non-Functional Requirements